Office Design Trends: 5 Big Ideas to Help You Build a Better Workplace

 HOW TO USE IT: Plan for cost-effective expansion with reconfigurable spaces.
 Take advantage of options like demountable walls and customizable furniture.
 Choose pieces that can adapt to changes in hardware and remember to always build in excess capacity for future technology upgrades.

 Office furniture is an asset.

-THE BIG IDEA: For decades, business saw office furniture as an expense, just another cost of doing business.
-Many companies cut corners by choosing low-cost furniture options, but soon came to realize that there’s nothing more expensive than a cheap office chair.
+THE BIG IDEA: For decades, businesses saw office furniture as an expense, just another cost of doing business.
+Many companies cut corners by choosing low-cost furniture options but soon came to realize that there’s nothing more expensive than a cheap office chair.
 Today, more businesses are reaping the long-term, economic benefits of starting with better products, prioritizing durability and replacing items less often.

 HOW TO USE IT: Focus on value over cost.
 Improve the lifetime value and ROI of your office furniture by choosing quality furnishings that come with maintenance plans, warranties and obsolescence protection.